jamesplease/sourcemap-options/README.md

 Determines the type of source map that is generated.
 The default value, `embed`, places the content of the sources directly into the map. `link` will reference the original sources in the map as links. `inline` will store the entire map as a data URI in the destination file.

+### Supported use cases

+* The most basic case is supported by simply setting `sourceMap: true`.
+No other config necessary.
+* Moving/changing the name of the map: using sourceMapName
+* Including an older source map: done automatically by parsing the sourceMappingURL of any source files.

+### Unsupported use cases

+* Storing the source map on another server
+* Separating the source map from the source files.
+Use the embed or datauri option instead
+* Combining datauri with the `link` style

 ### Resources

 * [Source Map Revision 3 Proposal](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit)